-How do I get CPD hours during COVID-19 crisis?
+How do I meet my CPD requirements during COVID-19 crisis?
 We have the answers

 Nurses and midwives are at the front line managing COVID-19, and will be among the most important workforces during this pandemic.
 Supporting you, your health and your wellbeing is critical for the NSW Nurses and Midwives’ Association.

 The NSWNMA have made the decision to cancel our education program, up to 30 June 2020.
-We will re-assess the situation in May and contact members via email.
-Members already enrolled in courses are being contacted and full refunds will be available.
+We will reassess the situation in May, or as per Government direction, for courses from July 2020 onwards.
+We will contact members via email with more information.
+We are in the process of contacting all members who are enrolled in courses, and full refunds will be available

 Keep an eye on your email inbox!
 The NSWNMA will email members once we have finalised our capacity to offer our courses online.